preprocess/plus/readme.md

 </p>

-Plus is a **runtime compiler** that adds features to PHP - It's also a package that you can require using composer, and is mainly used to add features and syntactic sugar to existant PHP code.
+Plus is a **runtime compiler** that adds features to PHP - It's also a package that you can require using composer, and is mainly used to add features and syntactic sugar to existing PHP code.
 Of course, those features arrive in PHP using runtime source code transformations.
 It was created by, and currently maintained by **[Nuno Maduro](https://github.com/nunomaduro)**, and **[Christopher Pitt](https://github.com/assertchris)**.
 Art work is provided by **[Caneco](https://twitter.com/caneco)**.

 Enjoy a simple and powerful syntax that enables developers to build very complex applications far more quickly